-Violations of this policy may result in disciplinary action and/or confiscation of the cellular telephone or electronic devices.
-If the cellular telephone or electronic device is confiscated, it will be released/returned to the student's parent/guardian after the student complies with any other disciplinary consequence that may be imposed.
+Violations of this policy may result in disciplinary action and/or confiscation of the cellular telephone or electronic device is confiscated, it will be released/ returned to the student's parent/guardian after the student complies with any other disciplinary consequence that may be imposed.
 The school principal may also refer the matter to law enforcement if the violation involves an illegal activity.
-The District is not responsible for preventing theft, loss, damage, or vandalism to cellular telephone or electronic devices brought onto District property.
+The District is not responsible for preventing theft, loss, damage, or vandalism to cellular telephones or electronic devices brought onto District property.